sevenseasofbri/tp/docs/UserGuide.md

 **Add Circuit** | `add CONFIG COMPONENT VALUE`<br> e.g., `add parallel c 500`
 **Add Logic Gate** | `add INPUT GATE`<br> e.g., `add C or` **Calculate Circuit/Logic Gate** | `calc EFF_VALUE/[]` <br> e.g., `calc ceff` <br> e.g., `calc`

+## 10. Glossary

+This section explains certain technical terms used in the guide which may require more detail.

+* *Command Line Interface (CLI)* - Text-based user interface which the application uses to interact with the user
+* *logging* - Keeping a record of information about events which take place, specific to the application
+* *syntax* - Rules in which a command must be run
+* *voltage source* - A device which can maintain a fixed voltage
+* *load components* - A component which consumes electric power
+* *resistors* - A component which provides electrical resistance
+* *capacitors* - A component which stores electrical energy in an electrical field
+* *inductors* - A component which stores energy in a magnetic field when electric *current* flows throw it
+* *current* - Flow of electric charge in a circuit
+* *power* - Rate at which electrical energy is transferred by a circuit
+* *logic gate* - Physical electronic device implementing a Boolean function